KDE/digikam-doc/main_window/people_view.rst

 Face Recognition is faster than Face Detection but it still makes sense to click **Settings** and confine the scan to certain albums or tags in the Albums tab, e.g. to the **Unknown** tag.
 In the **Settings** tab we can play with the balance between speed and accuracy and two checkboxes.
 The first is explained by the text above it.

 In case of unsatisfying results it might be helpful to use **Clear and rebuild all training data**.
 One reason can be that there are too many face tags assigned to a person which shows this person in a way that doesn't really help the search algorithm, e.g. with sunglasses, blurred, unusual colors, carnival make up, dark shaded areas in the face, baby/kid/adult photographs mixed...
-Another reason to use that option can be false face recognition due to a wrong accuracy setting in the **Settings** tab.
+Another reason to use that option can be false face recognition due to a wrong accuracy value in the **Settings** tab.

 Manual Face tagging
 ~~~~~~~~~~~~~~~~~~~